Ayehu/custom-activities/Azure/AzureRestartVMInstance/AzureRestartMInstance.md

-## CreateVMInstance - Activity to create a new Azure Virtual Machine.
+## AzureRestartVMInstance - Activity to restart an Azure Virtual Machine.

 Remark - The portal needs to be configured first. https://portal.azure.com